Cod, Atlantic Cod

 Criterion score: 1 info

-The spawning-stock biomass (SSB) has increased since 2014 but is just below Blim in 2017.
-Fishing mortality has been decreasing since 2014 but is still above FMSY in 2016.
+Spawning stock biomass (SSB) has been below Blim since 2004, except from 2011 to 2013.
+Fishing mortality has been above FMSY for the entire time-series but has been decreasing since 2014.
 Recruitment has been highly variable over time.
-Recent recruitment has been weak with the exception of the 2013 year class, which is above average.
-ICES advises that when the MSY approach is applied, catches in 2018 should be no more than 3428 tonnes.
-If discard rates (10%) do not change from the average of the last 3 years (2014-2016), this implies landings of no more than 3076 tonnes.
+Recent recruitment has been very weak with the exception of the 2013 year class, which is above average.
+ICES advises that when the MSY approach is applied, there should be zero catch in 2019.

 Criterion score: 0.5 info

 A management plan for this stock is under development by the North Western Waters Regional Advisory Council (NWWRAC).

 Fishing mortality on cod is difficult to control because of the mixed-fisheries (haddock and whiting) interactions.